Your official IU transcript includes the following information:

 A course suitable for credit which does not parallel an Indiana University course at the campus of evaluation may be designated by a course subject followed by "-UN" (undistributed credit) and a number indicating an equivalent Indiana University course (class) level.
 For example, HIST-UN 200 represents a 200 (sophomore) level History course.
 Applicability of accepted transfer credit toward a particular degree is determined by the Indiana University school or division offering the degree program.

 Credit awarded as a result of placement tests, credit by examination, or successful completion of a higher level course may be reflected asSpecial Creditwith a transcript note or may appear as separately designated "Test or Special Credit."
-The total number of transfer and test hours on the record appears in a separate Transfer/Test Hours Passed category in the Student Program and Indiana University Summaries.
+The total number of transfer and test hours on the record appears in a separate Transfer/Test Hours Passed category in the Student Program Summary.

 Transfer Credit Exceptions